 Ceramic trends in 2019: six decorative styles to suit all tastes

-Decocer, in its relentless commitment to meet the trends and demands of interior design and architecture, and with a view to the coming 2019/2020 collection, is developing new ceramic designs which focus on the most outstanding decorative trends.
+Decocer, in its relentless commitment to meet the trends and demands of interior design and architecture, and with a view to the coming 2019/2020 collection, is developing new designs which focus on the most outstanding decorative trends of small ceramic tiles.

 According to the Observatory of Habitat Trends, there are six ceramic trends which will be playing the leading role this season.
 They are totally different to each other, but without a doubt, all of them achieve in giving character and good taste to the atmosphere they themselves create.
 Let’s have a look at some of them:

 Natural stone reproduction strengthens one of the most standout decorative ceramic trends of the season.
 The whole purpose here is not to conceal the product, but to show it in order to highlight its material nature and magnify its decorative importance.
 We are dealing with a trend where the spotted surfaces full of elements are boldly combined with their surface diameters.

 It is based on the art Noveau and art Decó architecture of the 20s and 30s, combined with the English Arts&crafts trend.
 Focused on the Baroque decorative elements and detail, the Tile Decó trend conveys elegance and sophistication through golden, silver and copper tones.

 This trend is far away from the monochromatic flat surfaces, which led the way in previous seasons.
 It is specifically characterised because of having texturised surfaces which show imperfections and the effects of wear and tear.
 The most used colours are dark and earth, which are combined with elegant gradient colours.
 Find out more about this trend through the KUNI collection from Decocer.